roobert/action-hints.nvim/README.md

 ![action-hints Screenshot](https://github.com/roobert/action-hints.nvim/assets/226654/41d2e228-0991-41bc-ac0e-bc20aa5ca54a)

-A Neovim plugin to show information about the word under the cursor in the statusline or as virtual text.
+A Neovim plugin to show actions available for the word under the cursor in the statusline or as virtual text.
+Specifically: Goto definition and goto reference(s).

 Available hints: